Matt Bloomer

-Matthew Brian Bloomer (born 3 November 1978) is an English professional footballer who is player and assistant manager of Cleethorpes Town.
+Matthew Brian Bloomer (born 3 November 1978) is an English football coach and former professional footballer.

 Bloomer played as a defender from 1997 to 2019, notably having three separate spells with his home town club Grimsby Town, having also played for Hull City, Lincoln City, Telford United, Cambridge United, Boston United and Harrogate Town and Cleethorpes Town.

 Playing career

 Grimsby Town

 Bloomer started his career as a trainee with his home town club of Grimsby Town, but failed to make an impact, starting only three games in his four years under contract.
 He was brought up in a youth team that consisted the likes of Jack Lester, John Oster, Danny Butterfield and Daryl Clare, and under the stewardship of long serving manager Alan Buckley.
 Bloomer was released by the club's new manager Lennie Lawrence at the end of the 2000–01 campaign.

 Hull City

 Upon his release from Blundell Park, Bloomer dropped down two league's to sign for Hull City, where he also struggled, making just three appearances in the league in two years, all of them off the bench.
 In 2002, Alan Buckley's Lincoln City, who were facing relegation from Division Three signed Bloomer on a month-long loan.
 He turned in a series of impressive displays at centre back which helped keep Lincoln in the Football League.